bazaarvoice/api-analytics/README.md

 ##### [Page View Product](https://developer.bazaarvoice.com/apis/conversations/tutorials/analytics#page-view-product)

 Each time a products detail page is rendered, the transaction analytics tag '[page view product](https://developer.bazaarvoice.com/apis/conversations/tutorials/analytics#page-view-product)' is executed.
 In this sample, the '[page view product](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L51-L53)' is associated with the page load event.
-When page load is complete the analytics code is called and passes an object.
+When page load is complete, the analytics code is called and passes an object.
 The object's key/values pairs are [hard coded](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L2-L14) and are not obtained from a Conversations API call.

 The following table details the object keys and associated ordinality.